These easy and delicious vegan fajitas will come out sizzling just like you'd expect from a gourmet Mexican restaurant!

 My kids generally go heavier on the rice, avocado, vegan cheese and plain beans that I set aside for them, whereas I typically pack mine with beans, rice, veggies and ALL the fixings.

 I love this vegetarian fajita recipe because everything cooks all at once in a cast iron skillet.
 It's quick and creates very little mess, which makes for an easy weeknight dinner.
-And if you like this, know I have tons of vegan dinner ideas which include sheet pan vegan tacos with black beans and these irresistible fried vegan black bean tacos!
+And if you like this, know I have tons of vegan dinner ideas that include sheet pan vegan tacos with black beans and these irresistible fried vegan black bean tacos!

 Ingredients

-Bell peppers range in color and flavor based on how ripe they are.
+- Bell peppers: Bell peppers range in color and flavor based on how ripe they are.
 A red bell pepper is riper and therefore sweeter and milder than a green bell pepper.
 Yellow bell peppers fall in the middle between red and green.
 I love the variety each color provides.

 - Ground chili powder